EmanueleVoltolini/JAZZ_LONG_CMRM/README.md

 For the best experience we strongly recommend downloading the app.

-Here you can find the video presentation of our work: https://youtu.be/2y9JGPbGHlw
+Here you can find the video presentation of our work: https://youtu.be/2y9JGPbGHlw and a short DEMO of its usage: https://youtu.be/QzTVLKKxQO4

 Wanna know more about the structure of the code?
 Take a glance at the file CodeMap.pdf